 You can be exempt from IELTS if you have completed a programme in specific countries.
 Make sure you check the specific details about the country where you have studied in the list of exemptions.

-Don’t forget to subscribe our blog by entering your email.
-It really motivates us.
+So, Don’t forget to subscribe our blog by entering your email.
+Because, It really motivates us.